Demystifying LLM Supply Chain Vulnerabilities in the Wild: Distribution, Root Cause, and Real-World Impact: Introduction

-\textbf{Our Work.} In this paper, we fill this gap by providing a systematization of knowledge of vulnerabilities in the LLM supply chain.
-Specifically, we collect and analyze 529 vulnerabilities reported between January 2023 and October 2024, spanning 75 prominent LLM projects.
-These projects encompass 13 key lifecycle stages of the LLM ecosystem, including data indexing, vector storage, model training, LLMOps, model serving, retrieval-augmented generation (RAG), orchestration, and front-end UI frameworks \& applications.
-We systematically investigate these vulnerabilities and provide a detailed root cause taxonomy comprising 4 categories and 11 subcategories, offering a deeper understanding of the distinct vulnerability patterns in LLM systems.
-Additionally, we examine the fix patterns and effectiveness of the 300 vulnerabilities with available patches, investigating issues like patch side effects and recurring vulnerabilities.
-To summarize, we make the following contributions: \begin{itemize}[leftmargin=10pt] \item \textbf{Systematic Study.} We conduct the first systematic study of vulnerabilities in the LLM supply chain, analyzing 529 vulnerabilities reported across 75 prominent LLM projects.
-These vulnerabilities span 13 key lifecycle stages of the LLM ecosystem, ranging from upstream processes to downstream components. \item \textbf{Root Cause Taxonomy.} We develop a detailed root cause taxonomy comprising 4 categories and 11 subcategories.
-By systematically mapping these vulnerabilities to their root causes, we provide actionable insights for developers and researchers to better understand, predict, and mitigate vulnerabilities in LLM systems. \item \textbf{Fix Pattern Investigation.} We analyze 300 vulnerabilities with available patches, studying the effectiveness of these fixes, and cases of recurring vulnerabilities.
-Our investigation uncovers common pitfalls in patch implementation, such as incomplete fixes, unintended side effects, and recurring vulnerabilities due to inadequate testing. \end{itemize}
+\textbf{Our Work.} To address these gaps, we provide the first systematic empirical study of vulnerabilities in the LLM supply chain.
+Specifically, we collect and analyze 529 publicly reported vulnerabilities, spanning 77 open source projects.
+These projects encompass 12 key lifecycle stages of the LLM ecosystem.
+Through our analysis, we find that vulnerabilities are heavily concentrated in the application layer (50.3\%) and the model layer (42.7\%).
+While the majority of these vulnerabilities (81.5\%) are traditional issues such as access control flaws and injection vulnerabilities, 18.5\% are unique to LLM systems, which arise from the distinctive characteristics of LLMs, such as their reliance on model files, prompt templates, and the use of generative outputs in downstream systems.
+We systematically investigate these LLM-specific vulnerabilities and build a detailed root cause taxonomy comprising 4 categories and 15 subsets.
+Finally, we quantify the real-world impact of these vulnerabilities by analyzing 63,243 publicly deployed LLM applications affected by remotely exploitable vulnerabilities.
+To summarize, we make the following contributions: \begin{itemize}[leftmargin=10pt] \item \textbf{Systematic Study.} We conduct the first systematic empirical study of vulnerabilities in the LLM supply chain, analyzing 529 vulnerabilities reported across 77 projects.
+The investigation identifies 8 key findings and provides 5 actionable insights for engineering teams to better understand and mitigate LLM supply chain vulnerabilities. \item \textbf{Root Cause Taxonomy.} We develop a detailed root cause taxonomy for 98 LLM-specific vulnerabilities, comprising 4 categories and 11 subsets.
+This taxonomy provides a structured foundation for identifying, analyzing, and mitigating LLM-specific security issues. \item \textbf{Impact Investigation in the Wild.} We perform an in-depth investigation of the real-world impact of vulnerabilities by examining 63,243 publicly accessible LLM services, revealing the widespread presence of n-day vulnerabilities in production environments and their significant risks to critical LLM resources. \end{itemize}